E42

 - Reconnect thermostat to Wi-Fi: On the Honeywell Home thermostat, go to Wi-Fi settings, forget the current network, and reconnect by entering the correct SSID and password.
 Use 2.4 GHz if dual-band is available.

 - Update firmware via app: Open the Honeywell Home / Resideo app and check for thermostat firmware updates.
-Apply any available updates and retry connection.
+Apply any available updates and retry the connection.

 - Advanced: If your router uses unusual security (WPA3-only, hidden SSID, MAC filtering), temporarily simplify settings to WPA2-PSK and visible SSID to test connectivity.